Kleefisch downplays Trump endorsement on final swing

 When asked at an early morning campaign stop Monday whether she had any comment on Trump's criticisms, Kleefisch responded: "No thoughts that I can share."

+The Michels campaign sent an email Monday casting the election as a fight between Trump backers and Republicans who oppose him.

+"If we don't get Trump supporters to the polls to vote for Tim Michels on Tuesday, the Never Trumpers will win like they did in 2020 when they encouraged Wisconsin conservatives to vote for anyone except Trump," the email said.
+If Kleefisch wins, the Michels campaign said, "the media will falsely report Wisconsinites have rejected Trump's endorsement."

-Kleefisch, a former two-term lieutenant governor, also downplayed the Trump endorsement, saying she didn't know whether it would help or hurt Michels with primary voters.
+Kleefisch, a former two-term lieutenant governor, downplayed the Trump endorsement of Michels, saying she didn't know whether it would help or hurt Michels with primary voters.
 Michels co-owns the state's largest construction company, Michels Corp.

 "To me, the only endorsements that are going to matter, ultimately, are the ones that are counted tomorrow night from the people of Wisconsin," Kleefisch said.
 She is backed by former Vice President Mike Pence, who campaigned for her in Wisconsin last week, GOP legislative leaders and a majority of county sheriffs.